-- 1. States need to dedicate 108 / ALS ambulance in every district for management of emergencies pertaining to cardiac / trauma / burn / medical and surgical emergencies etc. - Emergency Services (medical, surgical and trauma) and critical care services including ICU/ HDU; SNCU/ NBSU; BEmONC/CEmONC; Burn wards and Blood transfusion services to be maintained with adequate HR and equipment as per protocols. - Services to victims of sexual and physical violence should be ensured as per protocols.
-Information about support services under social welfare department, NGOs, One stop crisis centres and helplines should be provided to the victim. - 4.
-Dedicated staff and physical space for handling patients presenting with SARI need to be in place.
+- 1. Dedicated 108 / ALS ambulance in every district for management of emergencies pertaining to cardiac / trauma / burn / medical and surgical emergencies etc. - Emergency (medical, surgical and trauma) and critical care services including ICU/ HDU; SNCU/ NBSU; BEMONC/CEMONC; Burn wards and Blood transfusion services Regular functioning to be maintained with adequate HR and equipment as per protocols and availability of resources at the facility. - 3.
+Services to victims of sexual and physical violence should be ensured as per protocols.
+Information about support services under social welfare departments, NGOs, One stop crisis centres and helplines should be provided to the victim for long term support.